Elektrobit/ebcl_template/docs/examples/qemu_amd64.md

 The _amd64/qemu/ebcl/systemd/berrymill_ defines a QEMU image using _berrymill_ and _kiwi-ng_ for building the root filesystem.
 This root filesystem is a very minimal one, only providing _systemd_, _udev_ and the default command line tools.

-#### The amd64 EB corbos Linux systemd elbe image
+#### The amd64 EB corbos Linux systemd debootstrap image

-The _amd64/qemu/ebcl/systemd/berrymill_ defines a QEMU image using _elbe_ for building the root filesystem.
+The _amd64/qemu/ebcl/systemd/debootstrap_ defines a QEMU image using _debootstrap_ for building the root filesystem.
 This root filesystem is a very minimal one, only providing _systemd_, _udev_ and the default command line tools.

 ### The amd64 EB corbos Linux crinit images